Camp Woodend: Frequently Asked Questions

 Why am I charged a cancellation fee if you end up filling a spot from a waitlist?

 Our cancellation fee is a uniform policy that applies to all camps (except extended camp, which has no cancellation fees) regardless of whether or not they have a waitlist.
 We can never predict which camps will have waitlists.
 If there is no penalty for withdrawing from a camp, our experience has shown that some families will “hold places” in a camp and then change their plans and withdraw at a much later date.
 By that time other families, who might have wanted that spot, will have made other arrangements and not be able to take advantage of the opening.
-Up until mid-April the penalty is only $25.
+Up until mid-April the penalty is only $50 a week.
 It goes up appreciatively after that date because it can be difficult to fill spots as summer approaches.

 Are you a nut-free camp?